JamesCreations/Borderlands-3-HotFix-Tweaker/README.md

 Loading Public Hotfix files from Github:
  * Navigate to the "HotFix Documentation" tab > "Public Hotfixes" tab > "List" tab > Double click any file on that list to view it's contents > "Hotfix Code" tab > Make your desired changes to the file > Right click anywhere within that box > Select "Save File" to save a copy of that public hotfix file to your PC >

+Searching For Specific Hotfix Files:
+ * Select the "Search" text box at the top of various tabs > Type in your search query > Press ENTER >

 Adding Favorites to the "Favorites" Tab:
  *Select any line of code > Right click > Select "Add to Favorites" >

 "More Information" Tab:
  * "DLC Prefixes" - Lists all prefixes (codenames) for all main DLC (to help you identify which DLC an item comes from).
  * "Inventory Dump" - Lists all game files/directories (syncs/updates according to an online source)
- * "User Codes" - List of item codes (for the save editor) that were created by various user's from the "BL3 Modding" Discord.
+ * "User Codes" - List of item codes (for the save editor) that were created by various members of the "BL3 Modding" Discord.
 Double click a name to view their item codes.

 "Settings" Tab:
  * "Use Initial HotFixes Directory On Load" - Tells the program to load the custom Hotfix directory (specified below) on startup.
- * "Initial HotFixes Directory" - Specified custom Hotfix directory.
+ * "Initial HotFixes Directory" - Your specified custom Hotfix directory.
  * Color Options - Allows you to specify which colors you'd like to apply to various tabs within the program.
+ * To save your settings, close the program and reopen (A new "settings" file will be created within the same directory as "HotFixTweaker.exe").

 -------------------------------------------------------